 NHS England evaluation report.

-At KiB, we like to bring the generations together to share stories.
-But sometimes it can be tricky to start a conversation with someone who’s more than half a century older than you.
-Here are five great intergenerational ice-breakers for the month of December.
+As you know, we love to bring the generations together to tell stories – but it can be tricky to start a conversation with someone who’s so much older than you.
+Here are five ways to kick-start a lovely warm chat in February…

 We offer a range of teaching and training courses, developed in partnership with Skills for Health, and accredited and regulated by SfJ Awards.